 Watch Formula One live in 4K

-To watch in Ultra HD, you’ll need a Sky Q 2TB set-top-box and as well as the Sky Experience multi-room subscription.
-That totals out at £55 per month, with a one off payment of £70 if you’re not already a Sky subscriber.
+To watch in Ultra HD, you’ll need a Sky Q set-top-box and a package with Ultra HD and Sky Sports F1.
+That starts at £45 per month, with a one off payment of £20 if you’re not already a Sky subscriber.
 It’s a fair whack but it’s the only way to watch the F1 live and in 4K.

 Watch Formula One live in the USA

 Formula 1 fans in the States are lucky enough to be able to watch the some of the top class motorsports action for free.
 ABC has the rights to air the US, Mexico and Canadian Grand Prix live, with the Monaco Grand Prix shown in full but after the event.